Published on: Mar 16, 2021

 What Do You Include in an Information Security Risk Register?

-A well-constructed information security risk register is not just a list " it's a strategic map of potential threats and your planned defences.
+A well-constructed information security risk register is not just a list " it's a strategic map of potential threats and your planned defenses.
 It should encompass the following key elements:

 1. Risk Identification